 We’re all well aware that what we eat affects how our bodies function.
 We know the difference between healthy and unhealthy foods.
 Even if the food pyramid is a relic of the past, we know (usually) how many servings of vegetables we should strive for, that we should try to incorporate protein into our diet, that carbs are good for energy…the list goes on and on.
 Everyone also seems to know which foods are touted as being good for our eyes (hello carrots!).
 But, are we aware of what foods aren’t so good?
 Can some of our everyday foods actually work against our vision?

-There are probably more unhealthy foods than you realize lurking in your refrigerator or freezer right this second.
-Below is some information on how what goes into our mouths can affect the health of our eyes and our vision.
-Some of these foods might just surprise you!
+Unfortunately, the answer is yes.
+Just like sugary foods can work against your overall health goals, there are foods that are actively bad for your vision.
+There are probably more eye-unhealthy foods than you realize lurking in your refrigerator or freezer right this second.
+Learn how what goes into our mouths can affect the health of our eyes and our vision below.
+Some of these foods just might surprise you!